 He was there, wasn’t he?

 Then something changed – slowly, he began to calm down and as I held on to him for dear life, he demanded to know where his drugs were.
-My mother told him and he prized my arms off from around him and walked out of the room.
+My mother told him as he prized my arms from around him and walked out of the room.